GHSVS-de/plg_content_prismhighlighterghsvs/README.md

 - New, installable ZIP is in `./dist` afterwards.
 - The second version after underscore in zip filename is the used prismjs version.
 - All packed files for this ZIP can be seen in `./package`. **But only if you disable deletion of this folder at the end of `build.js`**.s
-- Extracts(!) of the update and changelog XML for update and changelog servers as well.
-Check for necessary additions!

 #### For Joomla update server
 - Create new release with new tag.
 - Get download link for new `dist/plg_blahaba_blubber...zip` **from newly created tag branch** and add to release description.
+- Extracts(!) of the update and changelog XML for update and changelog servers are in `./dist` as well.
+Check for necessary additions!
+Then copy/paste.